War on Want: Transatlantic Trade and Investment Partnership

-Stop arming Israel
+Israel

 War on Want is calling for a two-way arms embargo between the UK and Israel.
 War on Want believes that by selling arms to Israel, the UK government is complicit in Israel's crimes against the Palestinian people.
 War on Want advocates for a boycott of Israel until it complies with international law.
 It also campaigns to expose companies which sustain and profit from the Israeli-occupied territories.

 Food sovereignty

-War on Want's The Hunger Games report revealed how the Department for International Development (DFID) is using hundreds of millions of pounds of taxpayers' money with the express purpose of extending the power of agribusiness over the production of food in Africa.
+War on Want's The Hunger Games report revealed how the Department for International Development (DFID) used hundreds of millions of pounds of taxpayers' money with the express purpose of extending the power of agribusiness over the production of food in Africa.
 War on Want believes the root cause of the global food crisis is that food is treated like a financial commodity to be traded, and not a right for communities.
 It believes food production should be in the hands of small-scale producers.